trustedanalytics/gateway/README.md

 }
 ```

-## Deploying to Marketpalce with app-launching-service-broker
+## Preparing package with app-launching-service-broker

 First define your broker name:
 ```